Gemma’s Pineapple Upside-Down Cake

 One day I had only one can of pineapple chunks, so I knew this cake would be small.
 I have always liked adding dark rum to my pineapple cake and prefer the famous Barbancourt, so it was easy.
 Baking with Rhum Barbancourt is considered a treat.

 A treat because of its delicate taste that elevates the taste of the pineapple.
 Rhum Barbancourt is a rum from Haiti and is used in many desserts and pastries.
-Many well-known chefs have used it in many of their creations and had because a must-have in their kitchens.
+Many well-known chefs have used it in many of their creations and had it because a must-have in their kitchens.